montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 }
 ```

 In this example, the repetition is populated with a static array of numbers.
-In practice, a developer will generally want to use the binding system to connect a repetition to the application data modelâ€”typically a data structure that is exposed as a property of your component.
+In practice, a developer will generally want to use the binding system to connect a repetition to the application data model&#8212;typically a data structure that is exposed as a property of your component.

 It's also worth noting that the content array can contain complex objects, not just simple values like the numbers used in the previous example.
 The components nested inside the repetition can bind to the properties of the objects within the array.
 Thanks to the power of FRB, any modification made to the underlying data in the array is automatically reflected in the application's user interface.